 You can join online or you can contact AG Bell for more information at 202-337-5220 (voice) or by email.

 If my child has conductive hearing loss, can I apply?

-As long as the applicant meets all of the stated eligibility criteria – including the degree of hearing loss criteria – you may apply.
+As long as the applicant meets all of the stated eligibility criteria – including the PTA in the better-hearing-ear criterion – you may apply.